 Per- and Polyfluoroalkyl Substances (PFAS)

-PFAS have been found in a significant percentage of private wells in New Hampshire.
-NHDES revised its private well testing recommendations in 2019 to include PFAS.
+PFAS have been found in a significant percentage of private wells in Maine and New Hampshire.

 Volatile Organic Compounds (VOCs)

-Circumstances relative to your well may indicate additional testing not described here.
-For instance, NH DES does not recommend routine testing for pesticides, herbicides, or synthetic organic compounds, mainly because of the high cost.
+Most states do not routinely recommend testing for pesticides and herbicides because it's expensive.
 However, such testing might be warranted if your water has elevated nitrite/nitrate concentrations or if significant amounts of pesticide have been applied near the well.

 From the EPA's "Protect Your Home's Water" (website):